Tambiebarango/lendesk_submission/README.md

 2. Start your redis server `brew services restart redis`.
 3. start your rails server `rails s`.
 4. Use your favorite api client to make API requests as documented above.

+## Dependencies

+- JWT: `JWT` is used for generating authentication tokens.
+- Bcrypt: `Bcrypt` is used for hashing user passwords before storing in DB
+- Redis: `Redis` is used for data storage
+- Mock Redis: `MockRedis` is used for mocking redis during tests
+- ActiveModel: `ActiveModel` is used for validations on the pure ruby object models.